The following caution is from the CSLB website:

 - Improper installation or shortcuts on installation will void the manufactures warranty and your homeowner’s insurance may not cover the damage to drywall, cabinets, and carpet caused by leaks.

 - There are some “nice folks” that may give you a bid that “is really great”.
 If a bid seems a bit too good to be true make sure you don’t get fooled.
 Ask for 10 references and call each one.
+Whether you’re hiring a roofer in Orange County or commercial HVAC in Denver, it’s important that you fully understand the bid that the company provides.
 Ask about the final price versus the proposal price.

 - Low bidders save money by not being properly licensed and many don’t carry insurance or don’t carry enough insurance.
 This puts the homeowner at risk and by not being licensed the contractor cheats the government and if they will do that they will just as likely cheat you.
 This is another area that the CSLB warns homeowners about.
 Ask for a copy of their California license or ask them to provide you with their license number and verify it at the state website.
 Ask them to provide you with a current certificate of insurance or have their insurance agent send you their insurance certificate directly so you will know it is current.